eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/DCM-Kit/Software-Development-View/page_development-view.md

 All attributes marked as mandatory in the respective aspect model standard MUST be included in the dataset.
 Attributes marked as 'optional' MAY be included in the data set.

-The usage of the attributes in the data model MUST follow the attribute descriptions of the respective aspect model and the definitions in [CX-0128 Demand and Capacity Management](https://catena-x.net/de/standard-library).
+The usage of the attributes in the data model MUST follow the attribute descriptions of the respective aspect model and the definitions in [CX-0128 Demand and Capacity Management Data Exchange](https://catena-x.net/de/standard-library).

 While some attributes are technically a string, not any string is valid.
 For example, `objectType` MUST be as a Catena-X aspect model unique identifier (defined on this page) without a version.
 For reusability reasons of the aspect model there are no enum values defined in the characteristic of this property.